Emmy-winning actress Laura Dern adds her voice to Girls in Coding movement

 FC: I guess I’m hearing you say that it doesn’t matter the reason that women are getting into these positions in tech companies or any company.
 The thing is they’re getting in and then they can start making a difference.

 LD: You know, Ted Sarandos, who runs Netflix, is a very good friend.
 And one of the great conversations I ever had with him was when I learned of the gender parity in his company and in the boardroom at Netflix and how many female executives work at that company.
 And I complimented him, and he was like, “What?
 Don’t compliment me for being smart.
 If my job is to make money for a company, I have representation making the decisions.
 If you want to make the most money possible, your consumer wants their voice heard, your consumer wants representation.
-They want to feel SEEN in that movie or in that tech company.
+They want to feel seen in that movie or in that tech company.
 They want that.
 And if you’re smart enough to have the people who are building your brand represent all the voices who you need to be your buyer, you’re going to make a lot more money.”

 I’ve certainly learned that in the film industry.
 I mean, to have one boss on a feature film be of one race, ethnicity, or sex going “No, this is how young girls in college would be responding to this event in this movie” and giving script notes, you’d be like “Wait, what?”
 You want eight people weighing in with script notes, and everybody coming from a different world, and that’s how you’re going to get a larger audience to respond to your movie.
 So it’s for all of our industries.